angecarrera/app-mixing-machine/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the Apache license.
 See the LICENSE file for more details.

 ## Contact